donnemartin/dev-setup/README.md

 #### Installation

-The section [Step 4: Run the brew.sh Script](https://github.com/donnemartin/dev-setup#step-4-run-the-brewsh-script) installs Homebrew and a number of useful Homebrew formulae.
+The section [Step 3: Run the brew.sh Script](https://github.com/donnemartin/dev-setup#step-4-run-the-brewsh-script) installs Homebrew and a number of useful Homebrew formulae.

+If you prefer to install it separately, run the following command and follow the steps on the screen:

+$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 #### Usage